Hummingbird Resources PLC Files Early Warning Report

-Hummingbird continues to own 59,427,783 common shares in the capital of Pasofino Gold Limited (“Pasofino”, and such common shares, the “Common Shares”), representing approximately 50.8% of the issued and outstanding Common Shares, and 2,700,000 warrants convertible into Common Shares on a one-for-one basis in the capital of Pasofino.
+Hummingbird continues to own 59,427,783 common shares in the capital of Pasofino Gold Limited (“Pasofino”, and such common shares, the “Common Shares”), representing approximately 50.8 per cent. of the issued and outstanding Common Shares, and 2,700,000 warrants convertible into Common Shares on a one-for-one basis in the capital of Pasofino.

 Subject to applicable law, Hummingbird will continue to review its holdings of Common Shares, and depending on market conditions, general economic conditions and industry conditions, Pasofino’s business and financial condition and prospects and/or other relevant factors, may increase or decrease its investment in the Common Shares.